yanwu2014/swne/README.md

 2. A basic [walkthrough](https://yanwu2014.github.io/swne/Examples/pbmc3k_swne_pagoda2.html) of 3k PBMC cells starting from a pre-computed Pagoda2 object.
 3. A [walkthrough](https://yanwu2014.github.io/swne/Examples/Han_hemato_swne.html) benchmarking SWNE against UMAP and SWNE using a large mouse hematopoiesis data from the [Mouse Cell Atlas](http://bis.zju.edu.cn/MCA/).
 The walkthrough was based of an analysis done by the UMAP authors in Figure 2 of their UMAP paper [Becht, McInnes et al, NBT, 2019](https://www.nature.com/articles/nbt.4314).
 4. A [walkthrough](https://yanwu2014.github.io/swne/Examples/hemato_swne.html) demonstrating SWNE on a hematopoiesis dataset and comparing SWNE against other embeddings including t-SNE and UMAP (recreating Figure 2 from our Cell Systems paper).
-5. A [walkthrough](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_alignment_swne.html) using SWNE to visualize four pancreas datasets that have undergone batch alignment with Seurat's [manifold alignment](https://www.nature.com/articles/nbt.4096).
-The script used to generate the object can be found [here](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_workflow.R) and the raw datasets can be found [here](http://bit.ly/IAexpmat).
+5. A [walkthrough](https://yanwu2014.github.io/swne/Examples/multiple_pancreas_alignment_swne.html) using SWNE to visualize four pancreas datasets that have undergone alignment with Seurat V3's [data integration](https://www.biorxiv.org/content/10.1101/460147v1.abstract).
-6. A [walkthrough](https://yanwu2014.github.io/swne/Examples/cortical_neuron_projection.html) using SWNE to project new data onto an existing SWNE embedding.
-In this case, we're projecting a neuronal dataset generated using the C1 system onto a neuronal dataset generated using snDropSeq.

 ## scATAC/THS-seq Walkthroughs and examples
 Since SWNE is primarily meant for visualization and interpretation of the data, we typically use either [cisTopic](http://satijalab.org/seurat/) as a primary pipeline